rorscharg/rorscharg.github.io/src/pages/blog/2020-03-26-Why-I-Write.md

 accept the fact that you won't meet them and be forever disappointed in yourself.

-What makes me think I have potential is simple, I have a relatively sharp brain, good health, pretty good work habits, and a lot of free time.
+What makes me think I have potential is simple, I have a relatively sharp brain, good health, pretty good work habits, a good upbringing and a lot of free time.
 I spend a lot of time reading or working on side projects.
 I absorb information.
 I absorb a lot of information, but I don't take the time to share it, I don't also take the time to fully *ingest* the information, which means I might absorb it but I get no use out of it.
-I don't take the time enough time to master it.
+I don't take the time to master it.

-I might have this potential, but I don't live up to it, I avoid living up to it, I get interested in many things but I don't focus.
-I've noticed that while having a few interests is fun and all, it dilludes your ability to be truly great at one of them.
+I might have the potential I think I have, but I don't live up to it, I avoid living up to it, I get interested in many things but I don't focus.
+I've noticed that while having quite a few interests is very fun, it dilludes your ability to be truly great at one of them.
-I've been avoiding focusing too much on anything, *keeping my options* open as I call it, but also not living up to any expectations I have of myself.
+I've been avoiding focusing too much on anything, *keeping my options open*, but also not living up to any expectations I have of myself.
 Not deciding to focus on any one thing.
 Today I've decided to take the first step, I've decided that my focus would be programming.

-On another note, I've also been avoiding sharing the information I absorb because I'm afraid I'm don't master it enough to have a conversation about it.
-I want to make sure to hold myself accountable for what I choose to learn, and engage myself to master the information I absorb in order to be able to share it afterwards.
+On another note, I've also been avoiding sharing the information I absorb because I'm afraid I don't master it enough to have a conversation about it.
+I want to hold myself accountable for what I choose to learn, and engage myself to master the information I absorb in order to be able to share it afterwards.

 # Focus
-So I've taken the decision to focus on programming for now, or at least for a considerable amount of time, I want to focus on one thing at a time (this is an idea I've taken from someone I can't remember exactly).
+So I've taken the decision to focus on programming for now, or at least for a considerable amount of time, I want to focus on one thing at a time (this is an idea from Steve Pavlona [^1]).
 I figured I'll be able to get better at things this way.

 ## Strategy
 <!-- ## A LEVER TO MOVE THE WORLD  I LIKE THIS -->